 - work is focused on a pressing social justice issue

-- preference given to organizations working on UUFD current social justice priorities – Basic Needs, LGBTQ, Healing Racism, Immigration, Environment
+- preference given to organizations working on UUFD current social justice priorities – Basic Needs, LGBTQIA+, Healing Racism, Immigration, Environment